tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 The water stopped.
 Neither of us moved.
 Then something knocked from inside the bathroom.
 Three polite taps, like knuckles on wood.

 My mom began to cry silently.
-Her whole face folded inward but no sound came out.
+Her whole face folded inward, but no sound came out.

 I think that scared me more than the knocking.
 My mom has always been noisy in her fear.
 Prayers, apologies, little bargains under her breath.
 But now she was silent.
 She was quiet in her own house.